1915 ~ a modest beginning……

 The new library building was completed in the fall of 1931.
 It was designed by architect C.W.
 Barrett and built by M.S.
 Beach’s construction firm at a cost of $6000.
 The library opened its’ doors to the public on the evening of Friday, October 30, with 2,674 books lining the shelves.
 By 1934, there were 3,362 volumes and 250 borrowers.
 The librarian was Bess Annable (serving as librarian for the Association since 1921); members of the Library Board were Mayor Frank Loftiss, chairman; Leah Allen, secretary; Kathryn M. Huey, treasurer; Carrie Loftiss, C.E.
 Stewart, Otto Hoyt, and Mrs. John Kern.
-Subsequent librarians (being sole employees, directing all aspects of the library, they are also referred to as Library Directors) were Lavenia Woods 1960-1970, Margaret Cooley 1970-1987, and Jan (Vaughn) McCracken from 1987-present.
+Subsequent librarians (being sole employees, directing all aspects of the library, they are also referred to as Library Directors) were Lavenia Woods 1960-1970, Margaret Cooley 1970-1987, and Jan (Vaughn) McCracken from 1987-2021.

 On February 14, 2001, 70 years after the Library’s grand opening and with much diligence and forethought from the Library Director and Library Board, the Library was included in the State Register of Historic Properties, by the Colorado Historical Society.
 During the next five years, the community responded to a plea for matching funds towards grant opportunities from the Colorado Historical Society, as the Library Director, Library Board and Project manager persevered in obtaining the grants for a structural assessment and two major historical restoration and rehabilitation projects, resulting in a library building as preserved and grand as ever!

-The library remains a municipal library for the Town of Akron and is the only public library in Washington County.
-It serves more than 700 registered borrowers, has an annual circulation of over 8800 items and welcomes over 8,000 visitors each year!
+The library remains a municipal library for the Town of Akron, the only public library in Washington County, and a community treasure.